Tutors and Colleges

 Photograph of staff members in discussion over coffee.
 They are stood at the end of a bar top in the researcher's common room.

-The Oxford collegiate system can seem quite confusing for newcomers and the prospect of having to select one during your application may feel daunting.
+The Oxford collegiate system can seem quite confusing for newcomers and the prospect of having to select a college during your application may feel daunting.
 You can state a preference for a particular college on your application form, or you can submit an open application and one will be assigned for you.
 Ultimately, what matters is the course you apply for.
 If you apply to Earth Sciences and are successful in securing a place on the course, you will have secured a place at one of our seven colleges.

 Exeter College

-Professor Conall MacNiocaill provides first years with an introduction to the Fundamentals of Geology and Planet Earth, as well as leading their first field course to Pembroke.
-He also teaches Geophysics, Geochronology and Palaeomagnetism, and leads field courses to Arran, Scotland.
+Professor Conall Mac Niocaill teaches first years during their introductory courses, as well as leading their first field course to Pembroke.
+He also teaches on palaeomagnetism, and leads the field course to Arran, Scotland.

 Associate Professor Paula Koelemeijer is a seismologist interested in using seismic waves to understand the world around us, ranging from planetary-scale processes to social seismology.
 She finds it fascinating that the tiny signals recorded at the Earth’s surface allow us to answer fundamental questions about its deep interior, and yet also provide detailed information about human and animal behaviour.

-See more about Exeter on the college website.
+Find out more about Exeter on the college website.

 St Anne's College

-See more about St Anne's on the college website.
+Find out more about St Anne's on the college website.

 St Edmund Hall

-Associate Professor Claire Nichols uses magnetism as a novel tool to understand Earth and planetary formation, the environment of early Earth and planetary habitability.
-By interrogating the magnetic signals preserved by ancient terrestrial and extraterrestrial materials much insight can be gained as to how our solar system and planet formed and how life subsequently emerged.
+Associate Professor Claire Nichols uses magnetism as a novel tool to understand Earth and planetary formation, the environment of the early Earth and planetary habitability.
+By interrogating the magnetic signals preserved by ancient terrestrial and extraterrestrial materials, much insight can be gained as to how our solar system and planet formed and how life subsequently emerged.

 Associate Professor Luke Parry is a palaeobiologist working on understanding the origin and early evolution of animals, based on exceptionally preserved early fossils from the Cambrian Period, over 500 million years ago.
 By combining study of ancient fossils, living organisms and inferring the animal tree of life, this work seeks to understand how and when animal diversity arose and how different groups became so different from one another

-See more about St Edmund Hall on the college website.
+Find out more about St Edmund Hall on the college website.

 St Hugh's College

-See more about St Hugh's on the college website.
+Find out more about St Hugh's on the college website.

 St Peter's College